Risheit/cscd58-load-balancer/README.md

  - `-p`, `--port` sets the port the load balancer starts on.
 The default port is `40192`.
  - `-t`, `--stale` sets the time period of inactivity that a server will go through before the load balancer sends an is alive request.
 By default, this `30` seconds.
  - `r`, `--retries` sets the amount of times a request to an underlying server that fails is retried on a different server.
 After this retry amount, an HTTP 503 error is sent back to the client.
 By default, this is `3`.
- - `c`, `--connections` sets the amount of concurrent connections the local socket the balancer can handle.
+ - `c`, `--connections` sets the size of the connections backlog the local socket the balancer can handle.
 In the underlying code, it calls `listen(..., connections)` when starting the balancer server.
 By default, this is 5.
  - `--robin`, `--least`, `--random` set the strategy being used for load balancing.
 Only one of these can be present when calling the balancer.
 By default, this is `--robin`.
     - `--robin` starts the load balancer using a weighted round robin algorithm
     - `--least` starts the load balancer using a least connections algorithm